intel/llvm/sycl/doc/Assert.md

 In this use-case every work-item with even X dimension will trigger assertion failure.
 Assertion failure should be reported via asynchronous exceptions.
-If asynchronous exception handler is set the failure is reported with `cl::sycl::event_error` exception.
+If asynchronous exception handler is set the failure is reported with `sycl::event_error` exception.
 Otherwise, SYCL Runtime should trigger abort.
-At least one failed assertion should be reported.
+Even though multiple failures of the same or different assertions can happen in multiple workitems, implementation is required to deliver only one.
 The assertion failure message is printed to `stderr` by SYCL Runtime.

-When multiple kernels are enqueued and both fail at assertion at least single assertion should be reported.
+When multiple kernels are enqueued and more than one fail at assertion, at least single assertion should be reported.

 ## User requirements